IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 If you already know all of the basic concepts of operators and have developed and deployed an operator before you can move on to the [intermediate-level tutorial](https://github.ibm.com/TT-ISV-org/operator/blob/main/INTERMEDIATE_TUTORIAL.md), which will explain the low-level functions within the Operator reconcile function in more detail.
 It will also explain the kube-builder markers, creating the CRDs from the API, and other important operator-specific details.

+**IMPORTANT**
+This tutorial is inspired from the operator-sdk tutorial - https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/. **All credit goes to the operator-sdk team** for a great tutorial.

 ## Flow

 ![Flow](images/architecture.png)

+1. Create a new operator project using the SDK Command Line Interface(CLI)
+2. Define new resource APIs by adding Custom Resource Definitions(CRD)
+3. Define Controllers to watch and reconcile resources
+4. Write the reconciling logic for your Controller using the SDK and controller-runtime APIs
+5. Use the SDK CLI to build and generate the operator deployment manifests
+6. Use the SDK CLI to build operator docker image, push and deploy to OpenShift
+7. Operator docker image is deployed to OpenShift cluster creating manager and application replicas.
+8. Reconcile loop watches and heals the resources as needed.

+## Environment Setup

+**IMPORTANT**
+If you haven't setup your environment for building Kubernetes operators, setup your environment from these [instructions](installation.md).

 ## Steps
 1. [Create a new project using Operator SDK](#1-create-a-new-project-using-operator-sdk)